 Contra is one of a handful of franchises that have become completely synonymous with gaming; indeed, chances are if you haven't played any Contra games, then you'll have at least heard of them.
-Konami's shoot-em-up behemoth may have lost a lot of its lustre in recent years (pretty much par for the course with Konami these days, it seems, save for some excellent retro collections), but its earlier iterations have become iconic in their own right.
+Konami's run-and-shoot-'em-up behemoth may have lost a lot of its lustre in recent years (pretty much par for the course with Konami these days, it seems, save for some excellent retro collections), but its earlier iterations have become iconic in their own right.

-From the original Contra in 1988 all the way up to Contra: Rogue Corps in 2019, the series has rarely strayed from its relatively simple formula — run through a bunch of linear levels and shoot up a bunch of bad guys — but this is arguably its biggest draw.
+From the original arcade Contra in 1987 all the way up to Contra: Rogue Corps in 2019, the series has rarely strayed from its relatively simple formula — run through a bunch of linear levels and shoot up a bunch of bad guys — but this is arguably its biggest draw.
 In an age where gaming is more complex than ever, Contra is a fantastic reminder that you don't need a boatload of features to make a cracking game.

 So, much like our other reader-ranked polls, we asked you fine people to rate your favourite Contra games on Nintendo platforms from the list below.

 If you missed the voting phase, then worry not!
 The list below is automatically updated in real-time according to each game's corresponding 'User Rating' on the Nintendo Life game database.
 This means to can influence the order right now, if you wish, by clicking on the star next to each game and awarding it our own score.

 So equip yourself with a Spread Shot and let's check out the very best Contra games on Nintendo systems, starting at the bottom.

 Note.
 Yes, we've included the Anniversary Collection for completeness' sake - if you're not keen on collections being included in our rankings, then simply pretend it isn't there; the rest of the list will still be in the same order!